Trailing Take Profit (or TTP), in short, is a feature designed to help you capture more profits from your trades.

 When you set TTP +10% with deviation -2%, be ready on occasion to get only +8% profit.

 Remember these four rules on how to calculate the deviation to be successful with the trailing feature:

 The main rule here is to set it relative to the Take Profit target percent;

 Don't set it to the same value as TP target as you would end with zero profit;

-Don't set it to more than the fourth part of your TP target;
+Don't set it to more than a quarter of your configured TP target;

 Don't use trailing at all for coins with very low liquidity and high spread.